Skip Navigation

 (e) Companies holding Certificates of Authority as acceptable reinsuring companies are acceptable only as reinsuring companies on Federal bonds and may not directly write Federal bonds.

-(f) Some companies may be Approved surplus lines carriers in various states.
+(f) Some companies may be approved surplus lines carriers in various states.
 Such approval may indicate that the company is authorized to write surety in a particular state, even though the company is not licensed in the state.
 Questions related to this may be directed to the appropriate State Insurance Department.
 Refer to the list of state insurance departments.

 Footnotes